 Honduras is exposed to a variety of hazards including tropical storms, hurricanes, droughts, floods, landslides, and tsunamis.
 In recent years Honduras has implemented a series of policies, strategies and activities to incorporate the notions of disaster risk management from the national to the local level.
 The State has increased the mandate of the Permanent Contingency Commission (COPECO) to implement necessary actions to prevent and eliminate the country’s vulnerability related to natural hazards.
-At the request of COPECO, UN-SPIDER carried out a Technical Advisory Mission to Honduras in July 2015 with the aim of promoting the use of space-based information and satellite technologies in disaster risk management, preparedness, response and recovery efforts.
+At the request of COPECO, UN-SPIDER carried out a Technical Advisory Mission to Honduras in July 2015 with the aim of promoting the use of and satellite technologies in disaster risk management, preparedness, response and recovery efforts.

 Permanent Contingencies Commission: (Comisión Permanente de Contingencias, COPECO)

 UN-SPIDER assembled a team of experts from Latin America who focus their work on the use of space-based applications for various activities including the topic of disasters triggered by natural hazards.

 The Technical Advisory Mission was conducted by the following experts:

 Mr. Juan Carlos Villagran de Leon, UN-SPIDER and head of the mission to Honduras;

 Mr. Julio César Castillo Urdapilleta, Mexican Space Agency (AEM);

 Mr. Benito Orozco Serna, Mexican Space Agency (AEM);

 Mr. Jesus Gonzalez Bernal, Regional Centre for Space Science and Technology Education for Latin America and the Caribbean (CRECTEALC);